-Also note that "BO" is displayed in yellow to indicate the bailout condition.
+Note the Dive Mode indicator has changed to BO to indicate the bailout condition and the set point has disappeared from the info row.
 The best BO gas was automatically selected, and the deco schedule has been adjusted based on all of the available BO gases.